Status: Uncommon regular spring migrant east, rare casual central and west. Rare regular fall migrant east, accidental central and west.

 Documentation: Specimen: UNSM ZM16966, 15 May 1993 Lincoln, Lancaster Co (Brogie 1997).

 Taxonomy: No subspecies are recognized (Pyle 1997).

-Most reports of this species are recent; there were no reports until one was reported in Adams Co 17 May 1954, and there were only about 30 reports through 1992.
-There has been a marked increase in numbers in recent years, beginning with a major incursion in 1993 when there were 14 reports involving 15 birds, most at Fontenelle Forest (Grzybowski 1993).
-Most years since, 5-15 have been reported; 2016 was a banner year, with reports of 29 individuals and 27 were reported in 2018.
-These recent increases in numbers reflect a continuing increase in the breeding population in Manitoba, where it was “very rare” as a breeder in the 1950s (Confer et al 2011).
+Most reports of this species are relatively recent; there were no reports until one was reported in Adams Co 17 May 1954, and there were only about 30 reports through 1992.
+There has been a marked increase in numbers in recent years, beginning with a historically major incursion in 1993 when there were 14 reports involving 15 birds, most at Fontenelle Forest (Grzybowski 1993).
+Most years since, 5-15 were reported through 2015; 25-32 were reported 2016 through 2023, although these numbers were dwarfed by the 45 reported in spring 2020.
+These recent increases in numbers reflect a continuing increase in the breeding population in Manitoba, where it was “very rare” as a breeder in the 1950s (Confer et al 2020).